28 Days Later is Not a Zombie Movie

 - And finally… “Why 28 Days Later isn’t a zombie movie.”

-Then, because our phones spy on us every single moment of every single day, the picture I posted above popped up on my timeline, reading: “Zombie Sequel ‘28 Years Later’ Lands at Sony.”
-Which, y’know… good for them, I’m interested in seeing it, but as implied above, there’s just one problem, 28 Years Later can’t be considered to be a zombie sequel, and the reason why is simple…
+Then, because our phones spy on us every single moment of every single day, the picture that I posted above popped up on my timeline, reading: “Zombie Sequel ‘28 Years Later’ lands at Sony.”
+Which, y’know… good for them, I’m interested in seeing it, I love that franchise, but as implied by the headline, there’s one problem, and that is: 28 Years Later can’t be considered to be a zombie film.

 The films of the 28 Days franchise have no zombies in them.